 Facebook users love videos.
 In fact, they love them so much that they watch almost 3 billion hours of video on the platform every single day.

 Video content generates superior engagement rates on Facebook compared to static content such as image and link posts.
-Additionally, consumers that have watched a brand’s videos are more likely to make a purchase compared to those that haven’t.
+Additionally, consumers who have watched a brand’s videos are more likely to make a purchase compared to those who haven’t.

 As an advertiser, you can take advantage of this by using videos in your ads and lowering your CPA through increased engagement and CTR.